siliconcompiler/siliconcompiler/docs/tutorials/zerosoc.rst

 ZeroSoC’s design and supporting files can be found at https://github.com/siliconcompiler/zerosoc.

-[TODO: add statement about assumed knowledge/other sections that should be read first?]

 Floorplanning methodology
 -------------------------
 SC includes a library for designing chip floorplans using Python, providing a high degree of flexibility and easy automation of floorplan design (:ref:`API Reference<Floorplan API>`).
-In this part of the tutorial, we describe how to use this API to iteratively build up a floorplan for ZeroSoC from scratch.
+In this tutorial, we describe how to use this API to iteratively build up a floorplan for ZeroSoC from scratch.
 We encourage you to check your progress using the layout visualizer `KLayout
 <https://www.klayout.de/>`_ on each step, an approach that mirrors how you would
 develop your own floorplan using this API.